habi/EAWAG-manuscript/manuscript.md

 The fishes were sorted into 'bins' based on their physical size.
 We used a custom-made sample-holder to scan each of the fish in our machines.
-A sample holder was 3D-printed on a Form 2 desktop stereolithography printer (Formlabs, Somerville, Massachusetts, USA) and is freely available online [@https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl] as part of a library of sample holders for tomographic scanning of biomedical samples [@doi:10.5281/zenodo.2587555].
+It was 3D-printed on a Form 2 desktop stereolithography printer (Formlabs, Somerville, Massachusetts, USA) and is freely available online [@https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl] as part of a library of sample holders for tomographic scanning of biomedical samples [@doi:10.5281/zenodo.2587555].
-The sample holder was custom-made for this project and is easily parametrized to the different width, height and length classes of the fishes.
+The sample holder was custom-made for this project and is easily parametrized to the different width, height and length classes of the fishes we scanned.

 In total, we acquired 340 tomographic scans of 127 different fishes.
 All the scanning parameters are collected in a table in the [Supplementary Materials], a generalized rundown is given below.